bsdayo/spark-vllm-docker/README.md

 ### 2025-12-20

+- Limited ccache to 50G when building from source to reduce build cache size.
+- Added `--pre-flashinfer` flag to `build-and-copy.sh` to use pre-release versions of FlashInfer.
 - Added `--use-wheels [mode]` flag to `build-and-copy.sh`.
   - Allows building the container using pre-built vLLM wheels instead of compiling from source.
   - The resulting Docker container size is reduced considerably (14GB vs 24GB)